 The ability to adapt to change and think creatively around problems is a must.
-Click here to view our guide to creativity to learn more about developing your creativity.
+View our guide to creativity to learn more about developing your creativity.

 In both the Civil Service and in public affairs, you'll be someone who is keen to learn how to become a great leader - influencing and inspiring those to act around you.